arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 ## Conclusion

-In this application note, you have learned how to build a LoRaWAN® irrigation system to water your crops automatically or manually, and monitor the crop's status remotely.
+In this application note, you have learned how to build a LoRaWAN® irrigation system to water your crops automatically or manually and monitor the crop's status remotely.
 Thanks to soil moisture analysis, you can avoid irrigation when it's not necessary, saving water and avoiding over-irrigation or flooding problems.

 Arduino Edge Control allows you to easily implement this kind of agriculture systems ready for field deployment.
 Alongside MKR boards, it can get access to the network using the more suitable technology for your application.